You are viewing a story from harrypotterfanfiction.com

 "How am I with you?
-It just wouldn't happen," Bellatrix scoffed as he opened the door with his free hand.
+It just wouldn't happen.
+Her story explained absolutely nothing," Bellatrix scoffed as he opened the door with his free hand.

 Jeremy turned quickly and took her other hand in his, so that she was facing him with both her hands in his, "Look, Bella...I know we can make this work.
 Please, give it a chance, and I promise you won't regret it.
 Just...please let's not fight anymore.
 I'll do anything you want, but can we try to make this work?"